-2006-07: Joined HC Lokomotiv Yaroslavl’s system.
-In Yaroslavl Loktionov played mainly with the farm team, doing well given his twenty-eight points during the season.
+2006-07: Andrei Loktionov joined HC Lokomotiv Yaroslavl’s system.
+In Yaroslavl, Loktionov played mainly with the farm team, doing well given his twenty-eight points during the season.
 In that year he also started playing regularly with Russia-90 national team, constantly in the first lines.

 2008-09: Loktionov signed with the Kings shortly after being drafted and hit the ground running in North America on the heels of an excellent season with Windsor of the OHL is Loktionov.
 Loktionov really came on strong the moment the calendar flipped to January, after recovering from a December injury, and took it a step higher in the playoffs.
 Anchoring the second line for a stacked squad, Loktionov helped lift Windsor into champions of both the OHL and the Memorial Cup, scoring 33 points in 20 games, second only to teammate Taylor Hall.